bjpop/gurita/docs/_sources/bar.rst.txt

 Bar plots can be further divided into facets, generating a matrix of bar plots, where a numerical value is further categorised by up to 2 more categorical columns.

-See the :doc:`facet documentation <facets/>` for more information on this column.
+See the :doc:`facet documentation <facets/>` for more information on this feature.

 The follow command creates a faceted bar plot where the ``sex`` column is used to determine the facet columns: